arabcoders/watchstate/README.md

 ```

 > [!IMPORTANT]
-> It's really important to match the `user:`, `--user` to the owner of the `data` directory, the container is rootless,
+> Match `user:` and `--user` to the owner of the `data` directory.
+The container runs rootless and exits if it cannot
-> as such it will crash if it's unable to write to the data directory.
+> write to that directory.
 >
-> It's really not recommended to run containers as root, but if you fail to run the container you can try setting the
-`user: "0:0"` or `--user '0:0'` if that works it means you have permissions issues. refer to [FAQ](FAQ.md) to
-> troubleshoot the problem.
+> Running the container as root is not recommended.
+If the container fails to start, try `user: "0:0"` or
+> `--user '0:0'`.
+If that works, the problem is a permissions issue.
+See the [FAQ](FAQ.md) for troubleshooting steps.

 ### Unraid users

-For `Unraid` users You can install the `Community Applications` plugin, and search for  **watchstate** it comes
+For `Unraid` users, install the `Community Applications` plugin and search for **watchstate**.
+It is preconfigured.
-preconfigured.
-Otherwise, to manually install it, you need to add value to the `Extra Parameters` section in advanced
+To install it manually, add `--user 99:100` to the `Extra Parameters` section in the advanced tab.
-tab/view. add the following value `--user 99:100`.

-This has to happen before you start the container, otherwise it will have the old user id, and
-you then have to run the following command from terminal `chown -R 99:100 /mnt/user/appdata/watchstate`.
+Set this before starting the container.
+If the container already created files with another user ID, run
+`chown -R 99:100 /mnt/user/appdata/watchstate` from a terminal.

 ### Podman instead of docker

-To use this container with `podman` set `compose.yaml` `user` to `0:0`. it will appear to be working as root inside the
+To use this container with `podman`, set `user` to `0:0` in `compose.yaml`.
+The container appears to run as root, but
-container, but it will be mapped to the user in which the command was run under.
+Podman maps it to the user who ran the command.

 # Management

 After starting the container, you can access the WebUI by visiting `http://localhost:8080` in your browser.

 > [!NOTE]
-> Note, For the first time, you will be prompted to create a new system user, this is a one time operation.
+> On first access, you will be prompted to create a system user.
+This is a one-time operation.

 If you want WatchState to match items using local media paths, see the [path matching guide](guides/path-match.md).

-To add your backends, please click on the help button in the top right corner, and choose which method you
+To add your backends, click the help button in the top-right corner and choose [one-way](guides/one-way-sync.md) or
-want [one-way](guides/one-way-sync.md) or [two-way](guides/two-way-sync.md) sync. and follow the instructions.
+[two-way](guides/two-way-sync.md) sync.
+Follow the instructions in the selected guide.

 Once you have added your backends and imported your data you should see something like